adamdjbrett/podcast-doctrineofdiscovery-NEXTJS-archived/content/pages/index.md

     background_image_opacity: 98
 seo:
   title: Mapping the Doctrine of Discovery
-  description: The preview of the Podcaster theme
+  description: >-
+    Mapping the Doctrine of Discovery Podcast.
+Contextualizing the Doctrine of Christian Discovery and Domination and its influence on US law.
   extra:
     - name: 'og:type'
       value: website